oeg-upm/find_ChatGPT_mentions/README.md

 - Extracts the sections in which mentions occur within LaTeX files.

+- Extracts the pharagraphs where mentions are found.

 - Determines whether mentions are within LaTeX comments.

 Outputs are saved in both CSV and JSON formats: